7 Best AI Tools for Economics (2026)

 Which AI tool is best for econometrics?

-For learning econometrics, Julius AI provides the most accessible experience since you upload data and get instant results with explanations.
-For publication-quality econometric analysis, STATA with AI-assisted .do file generation is the standard in academic economics.
-ChatGPT can generate Python (statsmodels, linearmodels) or R code for most econometric techniques.
-The best approach for most people is to learn the concepts with AI help and then implement in the software your institution or employer uses.
+For learning: Julius AI, because you upload data and get instant results with explanations.
+For publication-quality work: Stata with AI-assisted syntax generation.
+For flexible analysis without Stata: Python (statsmodels, linearmodels) with ChatGPT generating and debugging code.
+The best approach is to learn the concepts with AI help, then implement in whatever software your institution uses.

 Can I use AI for economics essays and papers?